Aiden-Ng/Dynamic-Job-Shop-scheduling-with-deep-actor-critic-neural-network/README.md

 S_RPT + SPT is chosen because of its ability to reduce number of job tardiness.
 MTWR is chosen because it is able to reduce the makespan of the jobs.
 Therefore, an deep MARL trained on these two objective will be used to benchmark against these existing dispatching rule.

 ### YET TO DO
-1. Design policy objective function (Current objective)
+1. Design policy objective function - still reviewing
-2. Algorithm chosen is actor critic framework for RL
+2. Implement single agent deep RL with actor critic (A3C) framework - either with SB3 or open source github
+3. Implment multi agent deep RL with acrtor critic (A3C)
+4. Benchmark with the dispatching rule (S_RPT + SPT) and MTWR

 ## Project Organization
 ------------